Majority Voting Policy

 The Board will act on the Committee's recommendation no later than at its first regularly scheduled meeting following certification of the shareholder vote, but in any case, no later than 120 days following the certification of the shareholder vote.
 In considering the Committee's recommendation, the Board will consider the factors considered by the Committee and such additional information and factors the Board believes to be relevant.
 The Company will promptly publicly disclose the Board's decision and process in a periodic or current report filed with or furnished to the Securities and Exchange Commission.

 Any director who tenders his or her resignation pursuant to this provision will not participate in the Committee recommendation or Board consideration regarding whether or not to accept the tendered resignation.
 However, such director shall remain active and engaged in all other Committee and Board activities, deliberations and decisions during this Committee and Board process.

 If a majority of the members of the Committee received a Majority Against Vote at the same election, then the independent directors who are on the Board who did not receive a Majority Against Vote will appoint a Board committee amongst themselves solely for the purpose of considering the tendered resignations and will recommend to the Board whether to accept or reject them.
 This Board committee may, but need not, consist of all of the independent directors who did not receive a Majority Against Vote.
-If the only directors who did not receive a Majority Against Vote in the same election constitute four or fewer directors, then all directors may participate in the Board consideration regarding whether or not to accept the tendered resignations.
+If the only directors who did not receive a Majority Against Vote in the same election constitute four or fewer directors, then all the directors may participate in the Board consideration regarding whether or not to accept the tendered resignations.

 This corporate governance guideline will be summarized or included in each proxy statement relating to an election of directors of the Company.